endergallery/website/content/_index.md

 ### Ender Gallery x Amaze : July 24 11:30 am CST (12:30 am EST, 5:30 pm CEST)

 Ender Gallery is pleased to join the livestream with friends at [A MAZE. / Berlin](https://2021.amaze-berlin.de/)!
-The conversation will feature short the first and third artists-in-residence, Cat Haines, and Huidi Xiang, for a tour through their projects, in dialogue with the Ender Gallery curators, Cat Bluemke, Jonathan Carroll, and Sarah Friend.
+The conversation will feature short presentations from the first and third artists-in-residence, Cat Haines, and Huidi Xiang, in dialogue with the Ender Gallery curators, Cat Bluemke, Jonathan Carroll, and Sarah Friend.

 ## Current Exhibition